freenas/freenas-docs/userguide/system.rst

 :menuselection:`System --> System Dataset`.

 .. note:: :ref:`SSH` keys are not stored in the configuration database and must be backed up separately.
+System host keys are stored in :file:`/usr/local/etc/ssh/ssh_hosts*`.
+The root user keys are stored in :file:`/root/.ssh`.

 There are two types of passwords.
 User account passwords for the base